Topics on topology and superstring theory: Overview

 \section{Overview}

-K-theory provides a good tool for classifying D-brane charges.
-In the case of vanishing $H$-flux, there are two main approaches in the literature.
-The first one consists of applying the Gysin map to the gauge bundle of the D-brane, obtaining a K-theory class in space-time.
-This approach is motivated by Sen's conjecture, stating that a generic configuration of branes and antibranes with gauge bundle is equivalent, via tachyon condensation, to a stack of coincident space-filling brane-antibrane pairs provided with an appropriate K-theory class.
-The second approach consists of applying the Atiyah-Hirzebruch spectral sequence (AHSS) to the Poincar\'e dual of the homology cycle of the D-brane: such a sequence rules out some cycles affected by global world-sheet anomalies, e.g. Freed-Witten anomaly, and quotients out some cycles which are actually unstable, e.g. MMS-instantons.
+K-theory provides a good tool for classifying D-brane charges in type II superstring theory \cite{Evslin, OS}.
+In the case of vanishing $B$-field, there are two main approaches in the literature.
+The first one consists of applying the Gysin map to the gauge bundle of the D-brane, obtaining a K-theory class in the space-time \cite{MM}.
+This approach is motivated by the Sen's conjecture, stating that a generic configuration of branes and antibranes with gauge bundle is equivalent, via tachyon condensation, to a stack of coincident space-filling brane-antibrane pairs provided with an appropriate K-theory class \cite{Sen}.
+The second approach consists of applying the Atiyah-Hirzebruch spectral sequence (AHSS, \cite{AH}) to the Poincar\'e dual of the homology class of the D-brane: such a sequence rules out some cycles affected by global world-sheet anomalies, e.g.\ Freed-Witten anomaly \cite{FW}, and quotients out some cycles which are actually unstable, e.g.\ MMS-instantons \cite{MMS}.
 We start assuming for simplicity that the space-time and the D-brane world-volumes are compact.
-As we have seen in the first part, for a given filtration of the space-time $S = S^{10} \supset S^{9} \supset \cdots \supset S^{0}$, the second step of AHSS is the cohomology of $S$, i.e. $E^{q,\,0}_{2}(S) = H^{q}(S, \mathbb{Z})$, while the last step of AHSS is given by:
+As we have seen in the first part, for a given filtration of the space-time $S = S^{10} \supset S^{9} \supset \cdots \supset S^{0}$, the second step of AHSS is the cohomology of $S$, i.e.\ $E^{p,\,0}_{2}(S) = H^{p}(S, \mathbb{Z})$, while the last step of AHSS is given by (up to canonical isomorphism):